ibm-cloud-docs/BlockStorage/how-to-create-duplicate-volume.md

 # Creating a Duplicate Block Volume

-We provide the ability to create a duplicate of an existing Block or File storage volume.
+{{site.data.keyword.BluSoftlayer_full}} provides the ability to create a duplicate of an existing {{site.data.keyword.blockstoragefull}} or File Storage volume.
 The duplicate volume will inherit the capacity and performance options of the original LUN/volume by default and will have a copy of the data up to the point in time of a snapshot.

 Because the duplicate is based on the data in a point in time snapshot, snapshot space is required on the original volume before you can create a duplicate.
 To learn more about snapshots and how to order snapshot space, refer to [Snapshot documentation](snapshots.html).